chromatone/chromatone.center/theory/intervals/emancipation/index.md

 ---
 title: Emancipation of dissonance
-subtitle: The process of gradual acceptance of the more dissonant intervals as consonant and musical
+description: The process of gradual acceptance of the more dissonant intervals as consonant and musical

 date: 2021-03-04
 ---